binocarlos/folder-ui/README.md

  * children - React element to include after the left hand buttons
  * rightchildren - React element to include after the right hand buttons
  * onadd(data) - run when an item from the add menu is clicked
+ * onrightmenu(data) - run when an item from the right hand menu is clicked
  * onbutton(buttonName, selected) - run when a button is clicked, passed the currently selected array

 ## tools